Arlouro/PokeAPI/README.md

 The server will start and be accessible at ``http://localhost:8080.``

-4. **Access the game:** Open your browser and go to ``http://localhost:8080``.
+4. **Access the game:**

+- Open your browser and go to ``http://localhost:8080``.
 You will see the home page.
 Click the "Start Game" button to begin.
+- Alternatively, you can access the JSON version of the game by going to ``http://localhost:8080/api``.

 5. **Gameplay:**

-- The game will show a random Pokémon and prompt you to guess its type and generation.
+- The game will show a random Pokémon and prompt you to guess its type(s) and generation.
 - After submitting your guess, you'll be redirected to a results page where your answers will be evaluated.
 - If you want to play again, you can simply click "Try Again."

 ## Functionalities